 Body composition is determined by measuring overall body fat levels by skin-fold caliper measurements, hydrostatic weighing, and bio-electrical impedance.

-This gives you a close reading of how much of your body is made up of fat, and how much lean muscle mass you have.
+This gives you a close reading of how much your body is made up of fat and how much lean muscle mass you have.

 If you have a higher percentage of fat compared to muscle, you will appear heavier than if that ratio is lower.
 This explains our example in the first paragraph of the difference between a muscular, physically fit 200-pound athlete compared to a 200-pound snack-food devouring couch potato.